-Manufacturing Work Experience
+Manufacturing Technology Work Experience 1-4 Units CSU

-Advisory: Students should have paid or voluntary employment.
-Description: This course is designed to coordinate the student's occupational on-the-job training with related instruction in work-related skills.
-Students may earn up to four (4) units each semester for a maximum of 16 units of work experience.
-No more than 20 hours per week may be applied toward the work requirement.
-Students enrolling in WKX-200 are administratively moved to the appropriate general or occupational work experience course after the first class meeting based upon several factors, including the number of hours worked during the semester, occupational program requirements, and type of work in which the student is engaged.
-18 hours orientation and 60 hours of volunteer work experience (maximum of 240 hours) or 75 hours of paid work experience (maximum of 300 hours) are required for each enrolled unit.
+Limitation on enrollment: (e.g. Performance tryout or audition) Students should have paid or voluntary employment.

+Description: Work Experience is designed to coordinate the student's on-the-job training with workplace skills designed to assist the student in developing successful professional skills.
+Each student will establish measurable learning objectives appropriate for their job and discipline.
+Students may earn up to four (4) units each semester, for a maximum of 16 units of work experience total.
+60 hours of volunteer work or 75 hours of paid work during the semester are required for each unit.
+No more than 20 hours per week, out of the 60 or 75 requirement, may be applied toward the work requirement.
+The course consists of an 18 hours of orientation/professional skills development and 60 hours of volunteer work experience per unit with a maximum of 240 for four units per semester OR 75 hours of paid work experience per unit, with a maximum of 300 for four units per semester.
 (Letter Grade or Pass/No Pass.)